Last week, two major EU countries, Spain and Italy, gained new prime ministers even though no elections were held.

 What Happened in Spain?

 Mariano Rajoy, as head of the Popular Party (PP), has been Spain’s Prime Minister since 2011.

 The conservative PP has been plagued by corruption scandals for years.
 In Spain, it is illegal for politicians to receive payment from any sources other than the state for official government duties and campaign donations are severely restricted.

 At a recent hearing involving illegal funding for PP's political campaigns, judges handed down a total of 351 years in prison to 29 politicians and business people.
-In addition, the judges fined the Popular Party 245,000 Euros for benefitting from the corruption scheme.
+In addition, the judges slapped a fine of 245,000 Euros on the Popular Party for benefitting from the corruption scheme.
 The day after sentencing, Pedro Sanchez filed his motion for the no-confidence vote, saying that Mariano Rajoy had failed to take responsibility for his party's involvement in the corruption scandal.